 Not showing empathy towards someone who’s stressed or burnt out due to some life altering event, shows you don’t care.
 It’s not worth your time or energy.

 This makes you fallacious.
-If you’re not able to be there in their time of need, and you’re obviously not going to change.
+If you’re not able to be there in their time of need, and you’re not willing to change.

-Then a change of scenery might be in order, this to find a more supportive relationship.
+Then a change of scenery might be in order, to find a more supportive relationship.

 5.) – Becomes Too Toxic

-You just can’t tolerate your partners friends, this because they’re too controlling, or you feel they’re a bad influence on your spouse.
+You just can’t tolerate your partners friends or in-laws, because they’re too controlling, or you feel they’re a bad influence on your spouse.

-If it’s a control issue, then step up boldly to save your relationship, this by demanding they not to see them any longer.
+If it’s a control issue, then step up boldly to save your relationship, by demanding they change their ways.

-If these so called “friends” continue to engage in their bad behavior while disrespecting or disregarding you, then find new mutual friends to hang out with.
+If they continue to engage in their bad behaviour while disrespecting or disregarding you, then find new people to hang out with, or limit your contact.

 6.) – You Lost That Loving Feeling

-Once you stop becoming affectionate with the one who loves you, then eventually, they’ll stop asking for this affection, and may seek it elsewhere, like having an affair.
+Once you stop being affectionate to the one who loves you, then eventually, they’ll stop asking for this affection.
+They however might seek it elsewhere, like having an affair.

 After you’ve turned down the advances of your spouse numerous times, it then becomes too embarrassing for them to ask.

-It becomes too difficult to even ask for attention, such as for mutual things like cuddling on the sofa, or holding hands.
+It becomes too difficult to even ask for attention, such as for mutual things like cuddling or holding hands.
 One benefit of a relationship is intimacy, yet you’re denying it.

 7.) – Those Lying Eyes